-Promise Zone - The Broome County Promise Zone (PZ) is a collaboration among the Broome County Mental Health Department, Broome-Tioga BOCES, Binghamton University, and Broome County Schools.
+Promise Zone -The Broome County Promise Zone (PZ) is a collaboration with the Broome County Mental Health Department, Broome-Tioga BOCES, Binghamton University, and Broome County Schools.
 Promise Zones are rooted in collaboration within a community among parents, employers, elected leaders, educators and community partners.
-By everyone working together, we can help children to do well academically and graduate.
+By everyone working together, we can support children to do well academically and graduate.
 It is a framework, not a specific prescription, for success.
-Our goal is to build a county-wide system of university assisted community schools designed to support all children, families and neighborhoods' successes in school, work, and life.
+The goal is to build a county-wide system of university assisted community schools designed to support all children, families and neighborhoods' successes in school, work, and life.
+Each district within the County is eligible to partner with this initiative and it is recognized that each district enters at different stages of development.
 Broome County has been fortunate to receive Promise Zone funds from the New York State Office of Mental Health to support infrastructure of the initiative.
-Community schools build collaborations between schools and communities to leverage a broad range of resources (e.g., academic, youth development, families, and neighborhoods.
+Community School Mindset's intent is to build collaborations between schools and communities to leverage a broad range of resources (e.g., academic, youth development, family support, health and social services, community development) to improve outcomes for youth, families, and neighborhoods.